 Do not refrigerate your bread.
 This bread is going to do best out on the counter in a bread bag or box.
 Refrigerating your bread will cause it to dry out and taste stale.

 Freezing the bread is also an option.
 Wrap and bag the bread after it cools and you can freeze it for up to 2 months.

 To find more recipes like this apple cinnamon bread check out this super easy Crusty artisan bread

 - 1 tablespoon + 1 teaspoon pink salt or sea salt

 - 6 ½-7 cups unbleached all-purpose flour or bread flour

-- 1 ½ cups chopped and peeled apples about 2 large apples
+- 1 ½ cups chopped (small) and peeled apples about 2 large apples

-- In a large mixing bowl place 3 cups of warm water, mix in the sugar and sprinkle yeast evenly on the water and mix in with a wooden spoon.
+- In a large mixing bowl place 3 cups of warm water, salt, and then mix in the sugar and sprinkle yeast evenly on the water and mix in with a wooden spoon.
 Let set a couple of minutes to let the yeast activate.

 - While yeast is activating peel and chop apples and walnuts if they need chopped and set aside.

 - Mix in ½ the flour then mix in apples, walnuts, and cinnamon.
 Mix well until everything is incorporated then add in the rest of the flour.